Intelligence

 Concepts of "book smarts" and "street smart" are contrasting views based on the premise that some people have knowledge gained through academic study, but may lack the experience to sensibly apply that knowledge, while others have knowledge gained through practical experience, but may lack accurate information usually gained through study by which to effectively apply that knowledge.
 Artificial intelligence researcher Hector Levesque has noted that:

 Although humans have been the primary focus of intelligence researchers, scientists have also attempted to investigate animal intelligence, or more broadly, animal cognition.
 These researchers are interested in studying both mental ability in a particular species, and comparing abilities between species.
 They study various measures of problem solving, as well as numerical and verbal reasoning abilities.
-Some challenges in this area are defining intelligence so that it has the same meaning across species (e.g. comparing intelligence between literate humans and illiterate animals), and also operationalizing a measure that accurately compares mental ability across different species and contexts.[citation needed]
+Some challenges include defining intelligence so it has the same meaning across species, and operationalizing a measure that accurately compares mental ability across species and contexts.[41]

-Wolfgang Köhler's research on the intelligence of apes is an example of research in this area.
-Stanley Coren's book, The Intelligence of Dogs is a notable book on the topic of dog intelligence.[32]
-(See also: Dog intelligence.)
-Non-human animals particularly noted and studied for their intelligence include chimpanzees, bonobos (notably the language-using Kanzi) and other great apes, dolphins, elephants and to some extent parrots, rats and ravens.[33]
+Wolfgang Köhler's research on the intelligence of apes is an example of research in this area, as is Stanley Coren's book, The Intelligence of Dogs.[42]
+Non-human animals particularly noted and studied for their intelligence include chimpanzees, bonobos (notably the language-using Kanzi) and other great apes, dolphins, elephants and to some extent parrots, rats and ravens.[43]

 Evidence of a general factor of intelligence has been observed in non-human animals.
-The general factor of intelligence, or g factor, is a psychometric construct that summarizes the correlations observed between an individual's scores on a wide range of cognitive abilities.
-First described in humans, the g factor has since been identified in a number of non-human species.[35]
+First described in humans, the g factor has since been identified in a number of non-human species.[45]

 Cognitive ability and intelligence cannot be measured using the same, largely verbally dependent, scales developed for humans.
 Instead, intelligence is measured using a variety of interactive and observational tools focusing on innovation, habit reversal, social learning, and responses to novelty.
 Studies have shown that g is responsible for 47% of the individual variance in cognitive ability measures in primates[45] and between 55% and 60% of the variance in mice (Locurto, Locurto).
 These values are similar to the accepted variance in IQ explained by g in humans (40–50%).[46]